NgKore47/Liteon-ngKore_E/README.md

 ninja -C build
 sudo ninja install -C build
 ```
 > Note: DPDK build process will take a good time to complete.
+While building it will also show some message like:
+> `NOTICE: You are using Python 3.6 *ich is EOL.
+Starting with ve.62.ø, Meson will require Python 3.7 or newer`.
+> Ignore this message and proceed further.

 After DPDK has been built successfully, execute the following commands.